WomensLaw serves and supports all survivors.

 If you are a person who is concerned about the safety of someone else but cannot file to have his/her firearms removed, you may be able to speak to a law enforcement officer or agency to let them know of your concern and ask that they file for a substantial risk order to have the firearms removed.

-1 VA Code § 19.2-152.13(A)
+1 Va.
+Code § 19.2-152.13(A)

 How will a judge make a decision about whether to grant the order?

-1 VA Code § 19.2-152.14(A)
+1 Va.
+Code § 19.2-152.14(A)

-2 VA Code § 19.2-152.7:1
+2 Va.
+Code § 19.2-152.7:1

-Can a gun violence restraining order be renewed?
+Can a substantial risk order be renewed?

-1 VA Code § 19.2-152.14(C)
+1 Va.
+Code § 19.2-152.14(C)